vrcAlbert/documentation-api/source/php/configuration/application/common.rst

         ),
     );

-If you want to define the order in which the actions are defined, two keys are to be defined:
+If you want to change the order in which the actions are displayed, two keys are to be defined:

-:list: associative array of actions (similar to previous ``actions`` key)
+:list:  associative array of actions (similar to the previous ``actions`` key)
-:order: array of action key defining their order
+:order: array of action's key defining their order

 .. code-block:: php